Optimization-based Learning for Dynamic Load Planning in Trucking Service Networks: Computational Study

-where $p=2$.
-This metric captures the sensitivity of the models, i.e., the impact of changes in total commodity volume on the trailer decisions of different sort pairs.
+The total variation metric captures the sensitivity of the models, i.e., the impact of changes in total commodity volume on the trailer decisions for different outbound terminals.
 Lower total variation implies that the trailer decisions are less sensitive to changes in total commodity volume.
-Planners are more amenable to such solutions because fewer (but effective) load plan modifications reduce the solution evaluation effort and is also easier to execute in practice.
+Planners are more amenable to such solutions because fewer (but effective) load plan adjustments reduce the solution evaluation effort.
+They are also easier to execute in practice.

-The computational efficiency of different models is measured by the training time of optimization proxies including the data-generation time and the inference time.
-Unless specified otherwise, the average metrics on the test dataset are reported in shifted geometric means:
+The computational efficiency of different models is measured by the training time of optimization proxies, including the data generation time and the inference time.
+Unless specified otherwise, the average metrics on the test dataset are reported in shifted geometric means to reduce the effect of outliers.
+For a performance metric vector $\{w\}_{i=1}^{n}$ the shifted geometric mean $\mu_s(w_1, \cdots, w_n)$ is defined as:

-where the shift is set as $0.01$ for the optimality gap and normalized distance, $1$ second for the inference/solving time, and $1$ cube for the distance between the optimized load plan to the reference load plan.
+where $s$ denotes the shift.
+The experiments use $s = 0.01$ for the optimality gap and normalized distance metrics, $s = 1$ second for the inference/solving time, and $s = 1$ for the distance between trailer decisions in the optimized plan and in the reference plan.

 \paragraph{Implementation Details}